starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

 * NATS server
 * HTTP endpoint for getting a zipped version of the application
 * HTTP endpoint for posting the droplet package

+The stager has two main code bases:

+* [stager](https://github.com/cloudfoundry/stager) - staging as a service, aka `vcap-stager` rubygem
+* [vcap-staging](https://github.com/cloudfoundry/vcap-staging) - framework plugins for how to stage an application

 ## Footnotes